Google Pay

 }

-You have to specify the credit card network allowed for the current Google Pay™ transaction.
-The GetPaymentProduct call (both via client-to-server and server-to-server) returns the available networks .
+You must specify the credit card network allowed for the current Google Pay™ transaction.
+The GetPaymentProduct call (both via client-to-server and server-to-server) returns the available networks.
 The networks are available in the response paymentProduct320SpecificData field.
-The Google Pay™ API directly acceptes the return values.
+The Google Pay™ API directly accepts the return values.

 - merchantID: the merchantID you get from Google after registration with the Google Pay™ Business Console.

-- gateway: use the value returned in the product-response : paymentProduct.paymentProduct320SpecificData.gateway.
+- gateway: use the value returned in the product-response (see code snippets below).

 - gatewayMerchantId: your merchantID (PSPID) on our platform.